Top 61 Best Samurai Tattoo Ideas [2022 Inspiration Guide]

 When traditional Samurai culture was abolished, Japanese Warrior honor systems branched out to business, military, and outlaw offshoots.
-The Yakuza chose tattoos, or Irezumi, as a method of remembering their Samurai origins and as identification for their separation from normal society.
+The Yakuza (Japanese organised crime clans) chose Irezumi as a method of remembering their Samurai origins and as identification for their separation from normal society.

 Hannya masks depict a woman so completely overcome with anger, envy and a thirst for vengeance that she takes on the form of a jealous demon.
 Hannya masks are popular tattoos because the fearsome visage is used to represent different stages of emotion when etched into skin using different colors.

 The Japanese Oni mask differs from the Hannya mask in that the demon describes aspects of good and evil.
 Traditionally, Oni mask tattoos represent the punishment of humans for acts of evil and injustice.
 The Oni mask tattoos are particularly popular with Yakuza tattoos because of the connection to criminality.